RavisaraJayasundara/RavisaraJayasundara/README.md

 ###

-<h3 align="center">👩🏻‍💻 I am a BSc IT undergraduate at the University of Jaffna with a background in Physical Science from Maliyadeva Balika College, Kurunegala.</h3>
+<h3 align="center">👩🏻‍💻 I am a BSc IT undergraduate at the University of Jaffna with a background in Physical Science from Maliyadeva Balika Vidyalaya, Kurunegala.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">